 On this screen, you can customize everything in your caption.

 Once you have arranged the captions, preview your whole video once again.
 If everything’s the way you want, then click on Download.
-Within a few minutes, you will receive an email with a download link.
+You will receive an email with a download link within a few minutes.
 Download the MP4 directly to publish on social media.

 By adding captions to your video.
 You can broaden your reach, ensure accessibility, provide learning resources for non-native speakers, boost SEO, and make content more engaging and memorable.